-New bowel cancer test gets green light with the publicFebruary 18th, 2013 in Cancer
+New bowel cancer test gets green light with the publicFebruary 18, 2013 in Medicine & Health / Cancer

 Almost everyone (98 per cent) who had the new bowel cancer test – soon to become part of the national screening programme – said they were glad to have gone through the experience, according to a study1 published in the Journal of Medical Screening.

 Cancer Research UK scientists asked 1020 people2 who had had a flexible sigmoidoscopy test about any side-effects they experienced and their satisfaction with the procedure.

 On balance satisfaction with the test was extremely high, with 97.9 per cent 'glad' they had had the test and 97.3 per cent saying they would encourage a friend to have it.

 Flexible sigmoidoscopy, also known as Flexi-scope or bowel scope, is a one-off test that will be offered to all 55 year olds in England and will start to be rolled out in 2013 as part of the National Bowel Cancer Screening Programme.

 The test uses a tiny camera on a thin flexible plastic tube to find small growths or polyps inside the bowel.
 Any polyps found can be painlessly removed to prevent them developing into cancer.
 Unlike some screening tests that focus only on catching cancer early, this test also reduces the chance of bowel cancer developing.

 Pauline Bennett, 65, who had the test as part of another trial said: "At first I was a bit unsure about having the test, particularly as I felt perfectly healthy and hadn't had any bowel problems.
 I was also worried about it being painful and what they might find.

 "But my fears were completely unfounded.
 The test was over very quickly and practically painless – just a tiny bit of discomfort.
 It's very reassuring to have had the test and know that I'm fine.
 I'd recommend anyone who gets an invitation to go and have it."